Mjavan/PSelf-Supervised/README.md

 ### Usage

 To obtain distribution over representations in pretraining phase use `bayesianbyol.py` in `core` module that is based on BayesianByol.
-Likewise you can take samples from posterior using BayesianSimCLR via `bayesiansimclr`.
+Likewise you can take samples from posterior using BayesianSimCLR via `bayesiansimclr.py`
 To trian the model simply run:

 `python bayesianbyol.py`